Ender-Development/EmbersRekindled/README.md

 - added a config option to register all WIP items and blocks (useful for pack makers)
 - compatibility with Immersive Engineering's Metal Rods
 - compatibility with EnderIO & Endergy Grinding Balls
+- compatibility with Environmental Tech's Void Miners (new Modifier)
 - AE2 Tiny TNT now respects the Explosion Charm

 **Planned Changes:**